EasyG0ing1/SceneOneFX/readme.md

 ## Post Build

-You can also change any of the above settings by simply calling SceneOne with the setting you wish to change and passing in the sceneId.
+You can also change any of the above settings by simply calling SceneOne with the setting you wish to change and passing in the sceneId (again, look at Javadocs for all available public methods or use code completion in your IDE).

 For example
 ```java